Unmarried biological, step-children and adopted children are eligible for TRICARE until age 21 (or 23 if in college, see "College Students" below).

 - You (the sponsor) is still providing more than half of their financial support

-You'll need a letter from the school's registrar's office stating that your child is enrolled full-time in an accredited college in pursuit of an Associate's Degree or higher.
+The school’s registrar’s office must provide TRICARE a letter with proof of full-time enrollment in an accredited college in pursuit of an Associate's Degree or higher.

 Eligibility ends on your child's 23rd birthday or when he or she is out of school, whichever comes first.